 The contractor also prepares a separate report that includes a transcription of all respondent survey comments about applicants.
 If a respondent signed a comment, the respondent’s name is transcribed with the comment.
 If a respondent did not sign a comment, the comment is associated with the new control number assigned by the contractor.
 The assignment of a new control number precludes the Council from identifying the author of a bar survey comment from a survey respondent who wants to remain anonymous.
 Staff may investigate substantive comments submitted in the bar survey.

-The contractor provides the Council with its analysis and a transcript of all bar survey comments two to three weeks after the survey response deadline.
-Shortly thereafter Council staff inform applicants of survey results.
+The contractor provides the Council with its draft analysis and a transcript of all bar survey comments two to three weeks after the survey response deadline.
+Shortly thereafter Council staff inform applicants of their draft survey results.

-Staff inform the applicant of his or her ratings and provide the applicant with a general idea of the spectrum of ratings received by applicants.
+Staff inform each applicant of his or her draft ratings and give a general idea of the spectrum of ratings received by other applicants.
 Staff do not identify the ratings of other applicants.

 To view a sample of applicant's gathered information, go to the Sample Tech Report document.

 Council staff edit the transcribed bar survey comments to remove information that might compromise the identities of respondents.
-When staff send an applicant his or her numerical ratings, staff include the applicant’s written, edited comments.
+When staff send an applicant his or her numerical ratings, staff include the edited comments pertaining to that applicant.
 The edited comments indicate whether the comments were signed or unsigned, but all identifying information about the survey respondent is removed.
 Bar survey comments about applicants are not released publicly, and applicants are not permitted to share them outside the interview room.

 Immediately after the application deadline has passed, the Council issues a press release announcing the names of applicants; it also publicizes and posts on its website the place and approximate date of the Council meeting to interview candidates and vote.
 In its press release and on its website, the Council invites comments from the public about applicants.
-The public is invited to write, telephone, or fax comments to the Council.
+The public is invited to write, telephone, email, or fax comments to the Council.
 The public is also invited to submit comments via the Council’s website.
+The Council also publishes the names of the applicants and information about the public hearing on its Facebook page.

 The Council holds a public hearing to receive public comments, normally in the community where the judge will sit.
 The hearing typically coincides with the meeting to interview applicants.
 Subject to available funding, the Council advertises its public hearing through paid advertisements in major newspapers in Anchorage, Fairbanks, and Juneau, and in the location of the vacancy if it is outside of these communities.
 The Council may take public comments telephonically at the Council’s expense.